 As well as getting any necessary permission to appeal you will also need to consider the following important practical issues:

-- do you have or can you get a written note of the judgement and/or evidence given (a ‘transcript);
+- do you have or can you get a written note of the judgement and/or evidence given (a ‘transcript); the relevant form to apply for a transcript is here.

 - are you aware of the time limits and can you stick to them? you can try to appeal later but there is no guarantee the court will allow this; its always best to get things in on time.